The Camp Transformation Center - This is not FREE and your success may be sabotaged by unethical and unprofessional business practices

 I just completed my 6-week challenge a week ago and lost a total of 17.4 lbs.
 I worked out 36 times in 42 days, faithfully followed the meal plan (including the carb-cycling and "Talapigus" plan structured to speed up weight loss toward the end of the challenge) and I still failed to lose 20 lbs.
 Sure, most of the other challengers in my challenge cycle met their goal, however, most that did had much more weight to lose than I did.
 I initially weighed in at 187 and needed to weigh 167 or less to met the challenge.
 At the end of 6 weeks, I weighed in at 170.
 All and all I am happy that I lost weight, that I am more fit to continue towards my fitness goals, and that I made a lot of great connections with people that I plan to keep in contact with.
 But, for me, I cannot continue to support a business that I have experienced to be unethical, misleading, and unprofessional.
 My money will be better spent elsewhere.

-Review about: The Camp Transformation Center Weight Loss Program.
+Product or Service Mentioned: The Camp Transformation Center Weight Loss Program.

 Reason of review: Unethical practices.